Death on eve of Brazil’s Black Consciousness Day sparks fury

+Dozens of protesters entered a Carrefour in Brazil’s capital, Brasilia, on Friday morning, chanting “Black lives matter!”
+One held a sign reading: “Don’t shop at Carrefour.
+You could die.”
+Inside another Carrefour in Rio de Janeiro, protesters shouted “Carrefour Killer!” as a black man lay still atop the conveyor belt of a checkout.
+They forced the store’s closure.

+In Sao Paulo, protesters smashed the front window of a Carrefour, scattered goods from shelves all over the store’s floor and set a fire that employees hurried to extinguish.

-Carrefour released a statement lamenting Freitas’ “brutal death,” and said it will “adopt the appropriate measures to hold the people responsible for this criminal act.”
-It also said it will end its contract with the security company, fire the store manager who was on duty and close the store out of respect for the victim.
+Carrefour released a statement lamenting Freitas’ “brutal death,” and said it will end its contract with the security company, fire the store manager who was on duty and close the Porto Alegre store out of respect for the victim.

-Eduardo Leite, the governor of Rio Grande do Sul state, where Porto Alegre is capital, posted a video to Twitter showing him alongside the head of the state’s civil and military police forces and promising the incident is being investigated and that the people involved had been detained.
+The men who beat Freitas have been detained and are being investigated for homicide due to the victim’s asphyxiation and his inability to defend himself, said Nadine Anflor, the civil police chief for the southern state of Rio Grande do Sul, where Porto Alegre is capital.
+One of the men was a temporary military police officer who was off-duty, said Rodrigo Mohr, head of the state’s military police.

 “Unfortunately, on this day in which we should be celebrating those public policies, we come across scenes that leaves us all indignant due to the excessive violence that caused the death of a Black citizen at the supermarket,” he said.

-Local online news site G1 reported that the incident followed a confrontation between Freitas and a supermarket employee, who then called security.
+Local online news site G1 reported that last night’s incident at the Carrefour in Porto Alegre followed a confrontation between Freitas and a supermarket employee, who then called security.
 Both guards were white, G1 reported.

-One of the men who beat Freitas was a temporary military police officer who was off-duty, Rodrigo Mohr, head of the state’s military police, said in the video beside the governor.
+After the death of George Floyd earlier this year in the U.S., Black Lives Matter protests drew hundreds of thousands to the streets around the world.
+They resonated in Brazil, too, where demonstrators turned out to demand justice for a 14-year-old boy killed by police in Rio de Janeiro.

+Protesters in Brasilia also gathered Friday outside a governmental institution that promotes Black culture to denounce its chief, Sergio Camargo.
+Camargo, who is Black, has denied the existence of structural racism in Brazilian society and called the Black Lives Matter movement “lefty garbage.”

 In August, a man died within a Carrefour in northeastern city Recife; his body was covered by umbrellas and the supermarket continued operating for several hours.
 Carrefour apologized in a statement and said it was changing its protocols to close locations when deaths occur.